 The Church does not have title to the Church buildings and land on which it is situated since they were purchased on their behalf by The Eastern and Central Canadian District of the Christian and Missionary Alliance.
 On August 1, 1995 when the two districts separated, it was decided that the Church properties located in the geographical areas of The Eastern Canadian District as at this date would continue to be held by the Central District.
+On September 9, 2022, the title to the Church properties was transferred from the Central District to the Eastern Canadian District.
 The Church buildings and land are reflected on these financial statements as they are an integral part of the Church's operations.
 The Church buildings and land are not reflected on the financial statements of the Eastern Canadian District.